Skip to content

 Is the fracture stable?

 Stability is the basis for surgical intervention and is based on the ability to prevent neurological injury and progressive deformity if the patient continues to mobilise as normal.
-We most commonly use Denis’ three column model to assess stability.
+We most commonly use Denis’ three-column model to assess stability.

 The spine is split into three columns – anterior, middle, and posterior.

-The anterior column is the anterior two thirds of the vertebral body with the anterior longitudinal ligament
+The anterior column is the anterior two-thirds of the vertebral body, with the anterior longitudinal ligament.

 The middle column is the posterior third of the vertebral body with the posterior longitudinal ligament.

-The posterior column is the pedicles, facets, spinous processes, lamina, and the posterior ligamentous complex, and the intervertebral discs.
+The posterior column is the pedicles, facets, spinous processes, lamina, the posterior ligamentous complex, and the intervertebral discs.

 From Radiology Assistant – https://www.radiologyassistant.nl/en/p4906c8352d8d2/spine-thoracolumbar-injury.html

-If only one column is disrupted then the injury is stable, but if more than one column is disrupted then the injury is not stable.
+If only one column is disrupted, then the injury is stable, but if more than one column is disrupted, then the injury is not stable.
 A burst fracture is often unstable because it involves the anterior and middle columns.
-However, often with a middle column injury but an intact PLC, a two-column injury can be managed conservatively.
+However, often with a middle-column injury but an intact PLC, a two-column injury can be managed conservatively.
 The PLC is a key component of determining stability.

 What is the PLC?

-The supraspinous ligaments connect the tips of the spinous processes.
-The interspinous ligaments are weak and thin, and connect the adjacent spinous processes.
+The interspinous ligaments are weak and thin and connect the adjacent spinous processes.
 These two ligaments limit the flexion of the spine.

-The ligamentum flavum is thick and broad, and connects the laminae of the adjacent vertebrae.
+The ligamentum flavum is thick and broad and connects the laminae of the adjacent vertebrae.
 During flexion, the ligamentum flavum keeps the vertebrae aligned.

 The facet capsule is covered with hyaline cartilage on the articulating surfaces.
 They act against torsional or rotational forces.